pvcraven/arcade_book/source/chapters/10_if_statements/if_statements.rst

     else:
         print("Your name is ok.")

-The prior example will only match if the user enters "Paul".
-It will not work if the user enters "paul" or "PAUL".
+The prior example will only match if the user enters "Paul" with a capital P.
+It will not work if the user enters lower-case "paul" or upper-case "PAUL".

 A common mistake is to forget the quotes around the string being compared.
 In the example below, the computer will think that Paul is a variable that stores a value.
 It will flag an error because it has no idea what is stored in the variable Paul.

 .. code-block:: python
     :linenos: